sflury/FeldCous/README.md

-Sampling of source probability distribution is done by "empirically" calculating the source cumulative distribution function given the background and using the inverse transform method to sample the source probability density with a set of uniform random variates.
+Sampling of source probability distribution is done by "empirically" calculating the source cumulative distribution function given the background and gross counts and using the inverse transform method to sample the source probability density with a set of uniform random variates.

 ## References
 While this code is provided publicly, I request that any use